-5.2.2.
-Comparison with Parallel ARD
+6.2.2 Comparison with Parallel ARD

-Communication costs In order to examine the benefits of hypergraph partitioning, the total size of all messages averaged per core sent during a single simulation time step of both scenes was computed.
-The scenes had cores assigned through the parallel ARD bin-packing approach and the other had cores assigned through the MPARD hypergraph partitioning approach [26].
-Figure 8 shows the results of this experiment on a 5 kHz scene where the hypergraph partitioning approach has a 10x reduction in communication costs per core for 1024 cores and a 3x reduction per core for 16384 cores.
-The village scene, half as large in memory also had a reduction in communication costs (Figure 9).
+Communication costs In order to examine the benefits of hypergraph partitioning, the total size of all messages sent during a single simulation time step of both scenes was computed.
+The scenes had cores assigned through the old bin-packing approach and the other had cores assigned through the new hypergraph partitioning approach [22].
+Figure 9 shows the results of this experiment on a 5 kHz scene where the hypergraph partitioning approach has a 10x reduction in communication costs for 1024 cores and a 3x reduction for 16384 cores.
+The village scene, half as large in memory also had a reduction in communication costs (Figure 10.